wombleton/gitlaw-nz/acts/R/Road User Charges Act 2012.md

     _owner_ has the same meaning as in [section 2(1)][145] of the Land Transport Act 1998

-    _permit_ means a permit issued by a road controlling authority under section 5 of Part 1 of the VDAM Rule 2002
+    _permit_ means a permit issued by a road controlling authority under section 5 of Part 1 of the VDAM Rule 2002 for a RUC vehicle that exceeds the mass limits prescribed in section 4 of that rule

     _petrol_---